Wabasca River

 The Wabasca River is the largest tributary of the Peace River watershed in northern Alberta, Canada.

 The Wabasca River has a total drainage area of 36300 km2.

 Course

 The Wabasca River originates in the Sandy Lake, north-east of Slave Lake, then flows in the South and North Wabasca Lake at the hamlet of Wabasca.
-It continues north through boreal forest and muskeg and discharges in the Peace River west of Fort Vermilion.
+It continues north through boreal forest and muskeg and discharges in the Peace River east of Fort Vermilion.